-13. A Time Like No Other
+9. A Time Like No Other

 Elul is not a month of ordinary workdays.
 Elul is a month of seeing the extraordinary in the ordinary workdays.
-It is a time charged with holiness - a holiness that is to be found on and in the ground, in the raw earthiness of our daily grind.
-We might still be in the field, but the field reflects its holier potential due to the presence of the king among us.
+It is a time charged with holiness.
+We might still be in the field, but the field has become a holier place due to the presence of the king among us.